What to watch for

 Thanks to this “cloud rot,” an Android retrospective won’t be possible in a few years.
 Early versions of Android will be empty, broken husks that won’t function without cloud support.
 While it’s easy to think of this as a ways off, it’s happening right now.
 While writing this piece, we ran into tons of apps that no longer function because the server support has been turned off.
 Early clients for Google Maps and the Android Market, for instance, are no longer able to communicate with Google.
 They either throw an error message and crash or display blank screens.
 Some apps even worked one week and died the next, because Google was actively shutting down servers during our writing!

 - Be honest: would any of you say anything other than your smartphone is the most-used item in your life?

-- If you installed the Moment app, did you learn anything surprising about your smartphone usage?
+- If you checked out Screen Time (iOS) or Digital Wellbeing (Android), did you learn anything surprising about your smartphone usage?